Google uses Payoneer to pay Google Summer of Code Students and Organizations. Payoneer is a fast and convenient way to receive payments globally.

 If your card is lost or stolen, please contact Payoneer immediately so it can be disabled and a new card will be sent to you.

 Yes, you can be paid by Payoneer and set up the account in your name to receive the funds on behalf of the organization.
-Accepting such a payment will likely affect the receiver’s taxation status and you should consult with a tax professional for any questions about how accepting these payments will affect you/your organization.
+You are responsible for any tax implications.

 You may also want to consider joining the Software Freedom Conservancy (or a similar organization) that can provide infrastructure for FLOSS projects and can help you manage the payment process.